bboytian/smmpl_vis/README.md

 scan_vis
 ========

-A program to visualise whatever calculations taking place in scanpat_calc, as well as any live updates from the lidar using scan_event
+A program to visualise whatever that is related to the smmpl.
+This will be treated as a non-operational, and dependent package.

+As such, it will not be adding any submodules from the other packages, but will be importing them relatively.
+This requires that the package be placed in the same root directory as its dependencies

 Feature Requests
 ----------------
-- scan_event queue object incorporation
+- scan_event live data update

 - Make a never ending realtime function, which limits the number of objects in the queue.

-- visualisation objects to follow scanpat_calc if we are visualising customizable points

-- optimise by removing redundancies
+- product calc, spherical data